marcomoretto/compass/compass_graphql/docs/index.rst

 .. note::

    `DashCOMPASS <https://github.com/marcomoretto/dashcompass>`_ is a `Dash <https://dash.plotly.com/introduction>`_ applications built on top of COMPASS using `pyCOMPASS <https://pycompass.readthedocs.io>`_ meant to showcase how to build higher level tools.
-A running instance can be found on `http://compass.fmach.it/dashcompass <http://compass.fmach.it/dashcompass>`_.
+   A running instance can be found on `http://compass.fmach.it/dashcompass <http://compass.fmach.it/dashcompass>`_, while complete documentation on the interface can be found in :any:`my-section` section.

 .. toctree::
    :maxdepth: 2
    :caption: Table of Contents

    quickstart
+   dashcompass
    howto
    deploy